magento/merchdocs/src/live-search/facets.md

 ## Faceting requirements

-The category and product attribute requirements for faceting are the same as for layered navigation filterable attributes.
+The category and product attribute requirements for faceting are similar to layered navigation filterable attributes.
 The storefront properties of each attribute must be both searchable and filterable with results.

 |Setting |Description|
 |--- |--- |